 Classical Chinese gardens are places for nobles and literati to relax and communicate with nature.

-Because of the consistent features and brilliant designs, the Chinese garden had become art with great aesthetic, historic, and architectural value.
+Because of the consistent features and brilliant designs, the Chinese garden had become art with great aesthetic, historic, and architectural values.

 To Seek Immortality

-In Qin (221 BC — 207 BC) and Han (202 BC — 220 AD) dynasties, emperors built their imperial gardens modeled on wonderland in ancient Chinese mythology, where they could pray and expect to welcome deities.
+In Qin (221 BC — 207 BC) and Han (202 BC — 220 AD) dynasties, emperors built their imperial gardens modeled on wonderlands in ancient Chinese Mythology, where they could pray and expect to welcome deities.

 Since then, constructing a lake with three islands had been an important layout that most Imperial Palaces and gardens of China applied.